Swoozeki/hello-world/readme.txt

 this is a couple of lines I had to write because the node school challenge told me to so.
 It doesn't have a gun to my head, but it does have the power to give me knowledge, and oh I like those.
 I really like those.
 Anyway, better save this file now
+Ugh, now it wants me to add another line